matheusaguilar/graphql-decorator/README.md

 [GraphQlPage](https://matheusaguilar.github.io/graphql-decorator/)

 GraphQl is awesome, but create schemas are boring.
-In this project I try to do your life easier with Decorators of Typescript.
+In this project I try to do your life easier with the Decorators of Typescript.

-What you need?
-Only a model and resolver.
+To solve this, we need:

+* Model class to define how the schema will be.
+* Resolver class to create query/mutations.
+* A function defined by you that, given a model with an Id, how do you retrive all the data related with this model?

 First of all, we need to know the types that we can use, we have Basic types and Model types.